EmadBeyrami/SwiftDataManager/README.md

 # Usage
-Copy these two swift files in your project. add values you want to save in DataManager file add a setter like the example for getting a value you can either write a getter or just call the variable you add like:
+Copy these two swift files in your project. add values you want to save in DataManager file. add a setter like the example. for getting a value you can either write a getter or just call the variable you add like:

 - DataManager.shared.dataYouWantToSave